jungbluth/kbase_workspace_utils/README.md

 ### Download any object

-To get any object, regardless of its type, use the `download_obj` function
+To get any workspace object, regardless of its type, use the `download_obj` function

 ```py
 from kbase_workspace_utils import download_obj